yazi-rs/plugins/mount.yazi/README.md

 # mount.yazi

 > [!NOTE]
-> The plugin is currently very experimental, and the newest Yazi nightly is required for it to work.
+> Yazi v25.2.7 or later is required for this plugin to work.

 A mount manager for Yazi, providing disk mount, unmount, and eject functionality.